 Connected to José de Mello's family for several generations, Monte da Ravasqueira is located in the municipality of Arraiolos, one hour away from Lisbon, and covers a vast area of the typical Alentejo landscape.
 My favorite wine of Monte da Ravasqueira - MR Premium 2013 Rosé.

 In the beautiful and untouched landscape of the Alentejo plains of Campo Maior, the architect Siza Vieira created an original building, a horizontal whitewashed volume.
-The wines of Adega Mayor have obtained, at national and international level, a unanimous recognition from critics having conquered over 100 awards already.
-My favorite wine of Adega Mayor - Reserva do Comendador 2011 (Red)
+The wines of Adega Mayor have obtained, at the national and international level, unanimous recognition from critics having conquered over 100 awards already.
+My favorite wine of Adega Mayor - Reserva do Comendador 2011 (Red).

 Herdade da Malhadinha Nova

-The Cellar of Malhadinha Nova is traditional and sophisticated and brings together a unique set of characteristics favourable for the production of distinctive wines of the highest quality.
-My favourite wine from Herdade da Malhadinha Nova – Monte da Peceguinha 2014 (White)
+The Cellar of Malhadinha Nova is traditional and sophisticated and brings together a unique set of characteristics favorable for the production of distinctive wines of the highest quality.
+My favourite wine from Herdade da Malhadinha Nova – Monte da Peceguinha 2014 (White).

 Herdade do Esporão

 The Herdade do Esporão presents itself as an Estate steeped in history, producer of outstanding quality wines.
-The Esporão vines are located in the heart of Reguengos de Monsaraz, where wines are more balanced and seductive, simultaneously thriving and pleasant, luxuriant and with a good ageing potential.
+The Esporão vines are located in the heart of Reguengos de Monsaraz, where wines are more balanced and seductive, simultaneously thriving and pleasant, luxuriant, and with good aging potential.
 My favourite wine from Herdade dos Esporão : Verdelho 2015 (White).